algolia/algolia-cli-old/readme.md

 - JSON files must contain an array of objects.
 - CSV files must have a `.csv` extension.
 - `<transformationFilepath>` requires a path to a transformation file.
 See [example file](transformations/example-transformations.js).
-- If your system has limited memory resources or if you run into heap allocation errors, consider reducing `<maxconcurrency>` to `1`.
 - Make sure you only import JSON or CSV files.
 Don't accidentally try to import hidden files like `.DS_Store`, log files, etc. as they will throw an error.
 - Command assumes each file contains an array of JSON objects unless the file extension ends with `.csv`.
 - CSV to JSON conversion performed using [csvtojson](https://www.npmjs.com/package/csvtojson) package.
-- If command returns an `AlgoliaSearchRequestTimeoutError`, consider reducing `<batchSize>` by passing in a value below the default.
+- If command outputs a `AlgoliaSearchRequestTimeoutError` error, this means a batch of records failed to import.
+This typically occurs when attempting to import too much data over too slow a network connection.
+Consider reducing `<maxConcurrency>` and/or `<batchSize>`.
+- If command outputs a `High memory usage` warning, a Javascript heap allocation error, or if your system has limited memory resources, consider reducing `<maxConcurrency>` and/or `<batchSize>`.

 ### 5. Export | `export`